-Kleemans (2014) uses models and theoretical perspectives from an inter-disciplinary perspective, to explain transnational/organized crimes from economic; sociology and criminology; politics and identity; law; organization studies and business.
+Kleemans (2014) uses models and theoretical perspectives from an interdisciplinary perspective, to explain transnational/organized crimes from economic; sociology and criminology; politics and identity; law; organization studies and business.
 While there occurs consensus about the unacceptability of these crimes, much of historical studies has considered the crimes from the perspective of physical movement of illicit goods.
 The study of transnational organized crime from the analytical perspective of globalization, is a more recent phenomenon.
 Stoica (2016) - adopts an international relations background, the impact of historical, economic, socio-political and technological perspectives on these crimes are recognized.
 For him, most theories agree on the nature, intention, means and outcomes of organized crimes.
-He, however, argues that it is important to focus on the impact of these crimes on the interests of national and international authorities.
-Realists consider these crimes as an attack on state sovereignty and in response, states take all necessary measures to ensure that they deter and penalize those involved in such crimes - using strong measures.
+He, however, argues that it is important to focus on the impact of these crimes an attack on state sovereignty and in response, states take all necessary measures to ensure that they deter and penalize those involved in such crimes - using strong measures.
 Liberals on the other hand, consider these criminals as deviants who can be assisted to change from their criminal character.
 Hence, penalties would include the need to sensitize criminals on the negative impacts of their activities - giving them a choice to either give up their activities or bear the consequences of their behavior.
 These are the two dominant theories of international relations.